blissxp/reposite-movies-case-study/README.md

 ### Optionally:

+- Add a reset filter button.
 - Create a second page for single movies.
 When a user clicks on a movie card, the app should route to that page with all the details of the movie.
+- Add an edit button to edit a movie plot.